 Today we’ll put the models through their paces with round 1, Bose SoundTrue vs SoundSport to see which one is worth your hard-earned cash.
 Bose products are generally more expensive than less well-known brands.
 However the SoundTrue and SoundSport are still both great products.
 So if you can get past the brand premium pricing, you’ll find plenty to love about these earphones.
 Broadly speaking the SoundTrue Ultra is designed for comfort, audio quality and strong noise isolation.
 The SoundSport, naturally, is intended for workouts and other high-intensity activities.
 The models are quite similar in a number of ways though.
-Want to look at a different brand?
-Then stop right here and go to our Best Sennheiser earphones guide.
+If you’re looking for a more detailed approach, check out the Best Bose earphones review.

 Several model variations offered